jocoandonob/LCM/README.md

 - "A serene landscape with mountains and a lake at sunset, photorealistic"
 - "A futuristic cityscape with flying cars and neon lights, cinematic"
 - "Astronauts in a jungle, cold color palette, muted colors, detailed, 8k" (for image-to-image)
+- "concept art digital painting of an elven castle, inspired by lord of the rings, highly detailed, 8k" (for inpainting)

 ## Notes